-- During the summer research internship, students will spend 35+ hours each week conducting a scholarly research project.
-You will work closely with your faculty mentor and any other personnel on the research team.
+- During the summer research experience, students will conduct a scholarly research project, working closely with a faculty mentor and any other personnel.
 You will meet regularly with your mentor to ensure progress on your research project.

 - Attend and actively participate in:

-- UI SROP Scholar Lunch & Learn Professional Development - prepare for graduate school from the application process through the transition to a challenging graduate education environment.
+- UI SROP Scholar Professional Development - prepare for graduate school from the application process through the transition to a challenging graduate education environment.

 - UI SROP Scholar Research Seminar & Speaker's Series - Prior to each Speaker's Series, students will learn more about the topic from a graduate student or Post Doc from the speaker's research group in a mentored journal club setting.

 - UI SROP Q&A Discovery Group - conversations with UI faculty mentors, postdoctoral and graduate students researchers to gain a fuller understanding of graduate school.

 - Attend and participate in all GRE preparation workshops - improve your skills and learn new skills to achieve more competitive GRE scores.

 - Meet with program staff to review development of written and oral assignments.